super7ramp/faulty/README.md

 gradle faulty-api:jar faulty-agent:jar
 ```

 2. Put them in the classpath of your test configuration, as wall as the `-javaagent:faulty-agent.jar` JVM argument.
+Alternatively, if you use gradle, you can let the [faulty gradle plugin](faulty-gradle/README.md) do the job

 3. Test it.